brendanhu/ccircle/docs/index.md

         Incomplete exercises that I'm getting to.
 If you're snooping around and you see something interesting you want finished then send me an email; i am easily swayed by (even mild) enthusiasm.
   * [docs](https://github.com/brendanhu/ccircle/tree/master/docs):
-    The raw versions of documents to be read for various labs/projects; they are presented in a prettier form via Github Pages.
+    The raw versions of documents to be read for various labs/projects;
+    they are presented in a prettier form thanks to Github Pages.

 ## Git Walkthroughs